 The Apostles added prayers, ceremonies, noble rites, but they introduced nothing devoid of meaning.

-Worship was not a spectacle, people were not to be present to look but the people were in God’s temple to be an important element in worship.
+to look but the people were in God’s temple to be an important element in

-The sublime worship of holy Church is thus a single action of clergy and people together.
+The sublime worship of holy Church is thus a single action of clergy and people

 “The people – writes Rosmini – should be actors as well as hearers, while in fact they are mostly present at Mass like the columns and statues of the building”.
 They should have a profound understanding of the mysteries, prayers, symbols, rites, that make up Catholic worship.
 “The separation of the laity from the Church at worship through lack of comprehension is the first of those gaping wounds dripping with blood in the mystical Body of Jesus Christ”.